muggy8/improbable/from-me-to-me/20XRTako.md

 "Wasn't I the only one who died?"
 I asked unsure of what to make of Phanna's answer.

-"Yes, you died, well the you of this time line.
+"Yes, you died, well the you that existed in the my past.
 But there were many others who's existence ended on that day as well."

 "What do you mean?"

-"I don't know who or why but someone took control over Mikay's body to re-write the memories of basically everyone after you died.
-And for those who's memories were altered, you can say that the existences of the people with unaltered memories ended when their memories were wiped."
+"I don't know who or why but according to Mikay, someone took control over his body to re-write the memories of basically everyone around after you died.
+And for those who's memories were altered, you can say that their existences ended when their memories were changed."

-I gave Phanna a look of confusion as he explained the stones.
+I gave Phanna a look of confusion at his explanation of the stones.

 Noticing this, Phanna gave me a further explanation.